-Stop Wage Garnishment By Filing For Bankruptcy – Starts at $775.00
+Stop Wage Garnishment with Bankruptcy

 A judgement from a civil lawsuit can result in a wage garnishment.
 It can be one of the most embarrassing moments in a persons life.
 Your boss or the Human Resources department calls you in and tells you that they have received a wage garnishment order from the Sheriff’s Department.
 Although a wage garnishment is unpleasant, it can be easily stopped by filing for bankruptcy.